C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Abstract

 \section{Abstract}

 Quantum Software Engineering (QSE) is emerging as a critical discipline to make quantum computing accessible to a broader developer community; however, most quantum development environments still require developers to engage with low-level details across the software stack—including problem encoding, circuit construction, algorithm configuration, hardware selection, and result interpretation—making them difficult for classical software engineers to use.
-To bridge this gap, we present \textit{C2$\ket{\rm{Q}}$}: a hardware-agnostic quantum software development framework that translates classical specifications (code) into quantum-executable programs while preserving methodological rigor.
+To bridge this gap, we present \textit{C2$\ket{\rm{Q}}$}, a hardware-agnostic quantum software development framework that translates specific types of classical specifications into quantum-executable programs while preserving methodological rigor.
 The framework applies modular software engineering principles by classifying the workflow into three core modules: an \textit{encoder} that classifies problems, produces Quantum-Compatible Formats (QCFs), and constructs quantum circuits, a \textit{deployment} module that generates circuits and recommends hardware based on fidelity, runtime, and cost, and a \textit{decoder} that interprets quantum outputs into classical solutions.
 This architecture supports systematic evaluation across simulators and Noisy Intermediate-Scale Quantum (NISQ) quantum devices, remaining scalable to new problem classes and algorithms.
-In evaluation, the \textit{encoder} module achieved a 93.8\% completion rate, the hardware recommendation module consistently selected the appropriate quantum devices for workloads scaling up to 56 qubits, and the full \textit{C2$\ket{\rm{Q}}$}: workflow successfully processed classical specifications (434 Python snippets and 100 JSON inputs) with completion rates of 93.8\% and 100\%, respectively.
-For case study problems executed on publicly available NISQ hardware, \textit{C2$\ket{\rm{Q}}$}: reduced the required implementation effort by nearly 40$\times$ compared to manual implementations using low-level quantum software development kits (SDKs), with empirical runs limited to small- and medium-sized instances consistent with current NISQ capabilities.
-These results indicate that \textit{C2$\ket{\rm{Q}}$}: lowers the entry barrier to quantum software development by providing a reproducible, extensible toolchain that connects classical specifications to quantum execution.
-The open-source implementation of \textit{C2$\ket{\rm{Q}}$}: is available at \url{https://github.com/C2-Q/C2Q}.
+In evaluation, the \textit{encoder} module achieved a 93.8\% completion rate, the hardware recommendation module consistently selected the appropriate quantum devices for workloads scaling up to 56 qubits.
+End-to-end experiments on 434 Python programs and 100 JSON problem instances demonstrate that the full \textit{C2$\ket{\rm{Q}}$} workflow executes reliably on simulators and can be deployed successfully on representative real quantum hardware, with empirical runs limited to small- and medium-sized instances consistent with current NISQ capabilities.
+A proxy-based usability analysis further indicates substantial reductions in handwritten lines of code and explicit configuration steps compared to conventional quantum SDK workflows.
+These results indicate that \textit{C2$\ket{\rm{Q}}$} lowers the entry barrier to quantum software development by providing a reproducible, extensible toolchain that connects classical specifications to quantum execution.
+The open-source implementation of \textit{C2$\ket{\rm{Q}}$} is available at \url{https://github.com/C2-Q/C2Q} and as a ready-to-use Python package at \url{https://pypi.org/project/c2q-framework/}.

 \ccsdesc[500]{Software and its engineering~Software development techniques}

 \keywords{Quantum Computing, Quantum Software Development, Quantum Programming, Quantum Software Engineering}